Tiger Woods' net worth and the expensive things he owns

 A partner in SPAC, he is an investor, too, having pumped money into the clubs and resorts group NEXUS Luxury Collection.

 Woods is also involved in giving back to society.
 He founded the Tiger Woods Learning Center in Anaheim, California, in 2006, to help educate underprivileged children.
-The property, built at a cost of around USD 18 million, also has a place to teach golf.
+The property, built at a cost of around USD 18 million (INR 1,47,30,87,600), also has a place to teach golf.

 Tiger Woods’ net worth in 2023